RealmKnight/CNWC-BLET-GCA-PLD-App/campaign_submission.md

    - Input field with real-time validation for 10-digit US numbers
    - Required field indicator
      Explicit Opt-In Language:
-   - Checkbox: "I agree to receive transactional/informational SMS messages at the phone number provided from Brotherhood of Locomotive Engineers and Trainmen (BLET) CN/WC GCA.
+   - Checkbox: "I agree to receive transactional/informational SMS messages at the phone number provided from Brotherhood of Locomotive Engineers and Trainmen (BLET) WC GCA.
 Message and data rates may apply.
 Reply STOP to opt-out."
    - Business name highlighted in app brand color
      See Sample of Modal in Opt-In Section of Privacy policy
      <https://cnwc-gca-pld-app--test.expo.app/privacy>